comp9447-team4/soar/README.md

 ```

 ## Clean up Drupal stack
-DO NOT DESTROY AN EXISTING STACK!
-(Maybe we should have termination protection on...)
+DO NOT DESTROY AN EXISTING STACK UNLESS ABSOLUTELY NECESSARY!
+It has termination protection on.

 ```
 AWS_PROFILE=qa ./bin/key-pair.sh delete